 KKR, Fund Holdings and Merger Sub attempted to negotiate a transaction that would be most favorable to them and did not negotiate a transaction with a goal of obtaining terms that were fair to the common shareholders of KFN and did not undertake any independent evaluation of the fairness of the merger to the unaffiliated common shareholders of KFN or engage a financial advisor for such purpose.
-However, based on the procedural safeguards implemented during the negotiation of the merger and the other factors considered by, and the analysis and resulting conclusions of, KFN's board of directors and the transaction committee of the KFN board of directors described in the section entitled "-Recommendation of the KFN Board of Directors and Reasons for the Merger; Fairness of the Merger" beginning on page 68 of this proxy statement/prospectus (which analysis and resulting conclusions the KKR Participants adopt), the KKR Participants believe that the merger is substantively and procedurally fair to KFN's unaffiliated common shareholders.
+However, based on the procedural safeguards implemented during the negotiation of the merger and the other factors considered by, and the analysis, discussion and resulting conclusions of, KFN's board of directors and the transaction committee of the KFN board of directors described in the section entitled "-Recommendation of the KFN Board of Directors and Reasons for the Merger; Fairness of the Merger" beginning on page 38 of this proxy statement/prospectus, which analysis, discussion and resulting conclusions the KKR Participants expressly adopt as their own, the KKR Participants believe that the merger is substantively and procedurally fair to KFN's unaffiliated common shareholders.